sungsik-kong/QuartetNetworkGoodnessFit.jl/README.md

   14 │ bd|ce   (1-2*exp(-t_{6})/3)
   15 │ be|cd   (exp(-t_{6})/3))
 ```
 Note the network topology with parameters are written on the top of the output to see what t_{#} or r_{#} corresponds to in the topology.
 The network topology can be stored at the working directory by setting `savenet=true`.
-Default network name is `$filename.net.txt`.
-Sometimes the equation does not display the entire equation.
-Set `savecsv=true` to store the bottom DataFrame in a `csv` file and is stored at the working directory with the default name `$filename.csv`. $filename is set as `result` by default but can be changed using option `filename=$desiredfilename`.
+Default network name is `$filename.net.txt`. $filename can be changed by setting the option `filename=$desiredfilename`.
+By default `$filename=result`.

+To access the entire equation, set `savecsv=true` to store the DataFrame in a `csv` file.
+This `csv` file is stored at the working directory with the default name `$filename.csv`.

 ## citing